qmk/qmk_firmware/docs/feature_oled_driver.md

     OLED_ROTATION_270 = 3, // OLED_ROTATION_90 | OLED_ROTATION_180
 } oled_rotation_t;

-// Initialize the OLED display, rotating the rendered output based on the define passed in.
+// Initialize the oled display, rotating the rendered output based on the define passed in.
 // Returns true if the OLED was initialized successfully bool oled_init(oled_rotation_t rotation);